Netflix's 4Q subscribers surge, long-time CEO passes baton - KESQ

 Having regained its momentum, Netflix also announced its co-founder Reed Hastings will relinquish its title of co-CEO, completing a transition that began in July 2020 with the appointment of its programming chief, Ted Sarandos, as co-CEO.
 Greg Peters, Netflix’s chief operating officer, will join Sarandos as co-CEO while Hastings becomes executive chairman.

-Hastings, 62, had been Netflix’s CEO for more than 20 years after taking over the role from his friend and fellow company co-founder Marc Randolph in the late 1990s.
+Hastings, 62, had been Netflix’s CEO for more than 20 years after taking over the role from its friend and fellow company co-founder Marc Randolph in the late 1990s.

 In a blog post, Hastings said he, Sarandos, and Peters have “all learned how to bring out the best in each other.
 I look forward to working with them in this role for many years to come.”